medqhuang/self-harness/README.md

 Eventually I figured out it wasn't the agent.
 It was me — or more specifically, how I was working with it.
 I was treating every task with the same half-attention.
 Nothing got real focus, nothing got real handoff, and I was quietly outsourcing decisions I should've been making myself.

-We write `CLAUDE.md` files because we know the model drifts.
-Wrong assumptions, no pushback, lost context, fake confidence.
-But people drift too.
-Same failure modes, honestly.
+We write CLAUDE.md because the model drifts.
+I drift more.
+Limited context window.
+Out of distribution half the time.
+I reward-hack constantly — skim instead of read, ask AI instead of think.
+And I'm sycophantic toward myself, which is the worst part: I pick whichever AI answer flatters the version of me I want to be.
+Same bugs as the model.
+This is the patch.

 So I wrote one for myself.
 Called it `PERSON.md`.